tugcekonuklar/account-service/README.md

 # Money Transfer Service

-This is a sample project to show a use case sample for hexagonal architecture.
+This project was created as a use case sample for hexagonal architecture.

-This project provides endpoints to transfer money
+This project provides endpoint to transfer money from one account to another

-The Money Transfer  service provides data like below:
+The Account service provides data like below:

 * Sender Account Id
 * Receiver Account Id
 * Amount
-* Status
+* Result
 * Timestamp

 ### Endpoints